ic3mango/pinflight/README.md

 <img src="screenshots/info.png" alt="info" width="250">

 ## License
 PinFlight is Copyright © 2017 Stefan Jiang.
-It is free software, and may be redistributed without restriction.s
+It is free software, and may be redistributed without restrictions.